Keys Are The Problem, Not The Door

 Wi-Fi Connected Deadbolts

 Built-in Wi-Fi or a small bridge enables remote lock, unlock, and alerts.
-You can check status and grant access from anywhere.
-This category pairs well with whole-home automation routines.
+You can check status and grant access from anywhere, and this category pairs well with whole-home routines.
 Battery drain can be higher, so check the rated life.

 Fingerprint and Biometric Locks

 Fingerprint readers let approved users enter with a touch.
-They remove the need to remember codes or carry keys.
-Most include a keypad or key as a fallback.
+They remove the need to remember codes or carry keys, and most include a keypad or key as a fallback.
 Performance in cold or wet conditions varies by model.

 Camera-Integrated Locks

 Some newer locks add a camera to show who is at the door.
-This blurs the line between a lock and a video doorbell.
-It suits buyers who want entry and visibility in one device.
+This blurs the line between a lock and a video doorbell, and it suits buyers who want entry and visibility in one device.
 Expect higher prices and stricter power needs.

 The table below compares smart lock types by the factors that usually decide a purchase.
 Treat it as a framework rather than a ranking of specific brands.
 Actual specs differ by model and firmware version.